 How to Make Cold Brew Coffee Using a Coffee Filter

 This is a quick how-to summary.
-For more detail, see recipe card below:
+For more detail, see the recipe card below:

 - Coarsely grind the coffee.

-- In large mason jar add the coffee grounds and pour room temperature water over the grounds.
+- In a large mason jar, add the coffee grounds and pour room-temperature water over the grounds.

-- Submerge the grounds just so they are all below the surface of the water.
+- Submerge the grounds so they are all below the water’s surface.

-- Lid the container and set at room temperature over night or for about 12 hours.
+- Lid the container and set it at room temperature overnight or for about 12 hours.

 - Filter the coffee using a paper filter, be careful here as it can easily tear.
 You may need to double up.

-- Discard the filter in your compost bin or garden and transfer the cold brew to a mason jar or glass pitcher and store it in the fridge.
+- Discard the filter in your compost bin or garden, transfer the cold brew to a mason jar or glass pitcher, and store it in the fridge.

 How to Make French Press Cold Brew

 French press cold brew coffee is the easiest way and my preferred method.
-This is my self proclaimed cold press coffee maker!
-It does have limitations because my French press only holds three cups of water, but I find it to be the tidiest and no waste way to make cold brew at home.
-I can get about five servings out of this recipe when cut with milk or water.
+This is my self-proclaimed cold press coffee maker!
+It has limitations because my French press only holds three cups of water, but I find it the tidiest and no-waste way to make cold brew at home.
+I can get about five servings from this recipe when cut with milk or water.
 And I didn’t have to buy anything new to make it.
 In summary, here’s how to make the best French press cold brew coffee recipe (see recipe card for details):

 - Coarsely grind the coffee in a burr grinder or in a commercial grinder at the grocery store.

-- Lid the French press and plunge slightly, just to submerge the grounds so they are all below the surface of the water – yet still at the top of the press.
+- Lid the French press and plunge slightly, to submerge the grounds so they are all below the water’s surface – yet still at the top of the press.
 No need to stir.

-- Use the plunger to s l o w l y press the grounds, for best flavor extraction, through the water.
+- Use the plunger to s l o w l y press the grounds through the water for best flavor extraction.